lizzypokerface/design-patterns-an-exploration/design_patterns_python/README.md

     - The Singleton pattern is useful when you need to ensure a class has only one instance and provide a global access point to it.

 ### Structural Design Patterns
+Structural design patterns focus on the composition of classes and objects, allowing them to work together while ensuring that they remain flexible and efficient.
+They help define clear relationships and simplify complex structures.

 * [Decorator Pattern](https://sbcode.net/python/decorator/)
     - The Decorator pattern is useful when you want to add responsibilities to objects dynamically and transparently without altering their structure.